 Book your Telehealth Visit with Heally

 We know how scary Lou Gehrig’s disease can be, and we are here for you.
-If you’re interested in a medical marijuana card, hemp-derived CBD, or other alternative treatment options: book a virtual appointment with ushere.
+If you’re interested in a medical marijuana card or other alternative treatment options: book a virtual appointment with ushere.

 Interested in using cannabis as an alternative treatment?
 Get your cannabis card with a licensed physician.